$f(Q,L_m)$ gravity, and its cosmological implications: Conclusions

-For the description of the dynamics of the Universe, we have adopted the homogeneous and isotropic Friedmann-Lemaitre-Robertson-Walker type metric, describing the cosmological evolution in a flat geometry.
-In this study, we have examined two specific classes of cosmological models by adopting some simple functional forms of $f(Q,L_{m})$.
-For the first case, we have assumed the simple additive Lagrangian, $f(Q,L_{m})=-\alpha Q+2L_{m}+\beta$.
+For the description of the dynamics of the Universe, we have adopted the homogeneous and isotropic FLRW-type metric, describing the cosmological evolution in a flat geometry.
+In this study, we have examined three specific classes of cosmological models by adopting some functional forms of $f(Q,\mathcal{L}_m)$.
+For the first case, we have assumed the simple additive Lagrangian, $f(Q,\mathcal{L}_m)=-\alpha Q+2\mathcal{L}_m+\beta$.
 For this model, we have obtained a wide range of cosmological scenarios and evolution corresponding to the specific numerical values of the model parameters.
-These scenarios may include cosmological evolution describing both the decelerating and the accelerating expansion phases of the Universe and de Sitter-type dynamics at late times.
-The model $f(Q,L_{m})=-\alpha Q+2L_{m}+\beta$ can provide an effective description of cosmological data up to redshifts of around $z \approx 1$.
+These scenarios may include cosmological evolution that describes both the decelerating and the accelerating expansion phases of the Universe and de Sitter-type dynamics at late times.
+The model $f(Q,\mathcal{L}_m)=-\alpha Q+2\mathcal{L}_m+\beta$ can provide an effective description of cosmological data up to redshifts of around $z \approx 1$.
 Specifically, in this model, the Universe undergoes a rapid transition from a decelerating phase, characterized by a positive value of $q$, to an accelerating state where $q<0$.
 This transition can result, in its final stages, in a de Sitter-type expansion.
-The second model with $f(Q,L_{m})=-\alpha\, Q+ (2L_{m})^{2}+\beta$ also evolves from a decelerating to an accelerating state.
-The nature of the cosmological evolution is heavily influenced by the numerical values of the model parameters and the specific functional form of $f$.
-Our fundamental finding for the specific models and for the range of the cosmological parameters we have examined indicates that the Universe initially underwent a decelerating phase in its recent evolution, followed by an accelerating phase with $q<0$, in which the Universe entered at $z=z_{crit}$, and which continued for $0<z<z_{crit}$.
-In the future, the Universe enter into an accelerating de Sitter-type phase, with $q=-1$.
-From our analysis, it follows that $H_{0}$ in the second model has higher values as compared to the first model, while the values of other model parameters decrease under the same scenario.
-Additionally, we find consistent DE EoS behavior with the assumption of quintessence dynamics within $1\sigma$.\\ \begin{widetext}

-\end{widetext} We have also compared the theoretical predictions of the $f(Q,L_{m})$ theory with the corresponding results in the standard $\Lambda$CDM cosmology.
-Both our considered $f(Q,L_{m})$ models align well with $\Lambda$CDM at lower redshifts.
-However, at higher redshifts, significant differences emerge in the behavior of the $\mu(z)$ function and the deceleration parameter, as compared to the $\Lambda$CDM model.
-Henceforth, in the presence of matter, the models give an acceptable description of the observational data, as well as of the $\Lambda$CDM model, but without reproducing it exactly at the present time.